 In order to be inducted into the prestigious honor society, juniors must rank in the top eighth of their class and seniors must rank in the top fifth of their class.
 Graduate students who have completed at least 50% of their degree requirements and who rank in the top fifth of their class are also eligible to become candidates for membership.

 The Rhode Island Alpha chapter is not only an honor society to pay tribute to outstanding students, but it also provides a vehicle for these students to assume a role of leadership at Brown and to be of distinctive service.
-Tau Beta Pi members lead engineering student admissions tours of Barus and Holley, provide tutoring to freshman and sophomores, and are active in a variety of other engineering student organizations.
+Tau Beta Pi members lead prospective engineering student tours of Barus and Holley and the Engineering Research Center, provide tutoring to freshmen and sophomores, and are active in a variety of other engineering student organizations.